Witiko/doctoral-thesis/main.md

 📖{weighted zone scoring}

-We then developed three information retrieval systems: one that used weighted zone scoring to place smaller weight to later comments in a thread, one that did not use weighted zone scoring but continuously decreased the weights of later tokens in a thread, and one that used neither. [@novotny2018weighting, Figure 3] We showed that our system that used weighted zone scoring achieved
+We then developed three information retrieval systems: one that used weighted zone scoring to assign smaller weight to later comments in a thread, one that did not use weighted zone scoring but continuously decreased the weights of later tokens in a thread, and one that used neither. [@novotny2018weighting, Figure 3] We showed that our system that used weighted zone scoring achieved